 The primary sources of employment in the ROI are services, retail trade, and government services.
 As shown in Table 3-4, these sectors accounted for more than 75 percent of the county's total employment in 1999.
 The economy of Monroe County is heavily dependent on tourism.
 In 1996, lodging proprietors' employment accounted for more than 21 percent of the county's total employment, compared to 14.5 percent for Florida and 16.4 percent for the United States (USDOC, 1998).
 This statistic indicates the central importance of small businesses in the tourist economy.
-A recent study estimated that tourist/recreational activities provided more than 46 percent of the county's employment and about 60 percent of the county's total economic output (English et al,
+A recent study estimated that tourist/recreational activities provided more than 46 percent of the county's total economic output (English et al,